Ramona's Cuisine

 3. Place on high heat and allow it to boil.
 Once it starts to boil, turn the heat right down to low and cook covered for 11 minutes.

 4. Turn the heat off and allow it to rest for 5 minutes.
-Fluff it all up once cooled slightly and serve as deserved.
+Fluff it all up once cooled slightly and served as desired.

 1. For extra-fluffy rice, rinse well before you cook it.
 Asian sticky rice and black "forbidden" rice steam faster if they're soaked ahead of time.

 2. I soak it in coconut milk for at least 2 hours.
 Ideally is to soak for 6 to 8.
-Basmati or Jasmine rice doesn't necessarily need soaking to speed its cooking, but it's longer, lighter and fluffier if it's soaked for at least an hour.
-And for this particular recipe, soak it in coconut milk for the extra flavour.
+Basmati or Jasmine rice doesn't necessarily need soaking to speed its cooking, but it's longer, lighter, and fluffier if it's soaked for at least an hour.
+And for this particular recipe, soak it in coconut milk for extra flavor.

 3. Place the rice in a steamer containing cold water - ! the water should not be boiling when the rice is placed into the steamer!